Ethical Hacking vs Cyber Security

 The simple truth is, Ethical Hacking is a part of Cyber Security.

-As a Cyber Analyst, it is my job to find the best solution for my client, in some situations that is reviewing policies and procedures.
-In others, it’s breaking in physically or convincing people to give you access.
-Whereas other times its completely remote and just investigating the external defences.
+As a Cyber Analyst, it is my job to find the best solution for my client.
+In some situations that is reviewing policies and procedures.
+In others, it’s breaking in, where through technology, physically, or using social engineering to convince targets to give access.
+Further still, I have worked completely remote and just investigating open-source information.

 Cyber Security is the umbrella that covers the blue or defensive, the red or offensive - packaged together to create a holistic solution to keep you and your sensitive information safe.

-There is no environment 100% secure, and absolutely no way we can remove all risk.
+There is no environment 100% secure, and absolutely no way an organisation can remove all risk.
 The goal of Cyber Security, and a part of this is the Ethical Hackers, is the lower the risk to acceptable levels, and implement controls to mitigate impact.

 Interested in understanding more terms?
-Check out Ideas for Testing.
+Check out Ideas for Testing, where I look at different terms used and often confused.